You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Many different types of steel are used to make knife blades, each with a slightly different blend of toughness, edge retention (its ability to stay sharp), corrosion resistance and ease of sharpening.

-Some knife manufacturers try to balance out all these properties, to offer a blade with average or above-average scores across the board.
+Some knife manufacturers try to balance out all these properties to offer a blade with average or above-average scores across the board.
 Higher-end models tend to prioritize edge retention and toughness.
 These blades will perform better but will be harder to sharpen.

 Your choice will depend on your budget and what you’re planning to use your knife for.
-For example, if you know you’ll be using it in saltwater, then choosing a corrosion-resistant steel will be a priority.
+For example, if you know you’ll be using it in saltwater, choosing corrosion-resistant steel will be a priority.

 You can learn more about common steels used in knife blades on the BladeHQ website.